 After the gratefulness of Thanksgiving comes a flurry of commercialism and materialism: Black Friday, Small Business Saturday, and Cyber Monday.
 I like to shop with the best of them, and I always have fun with my family browsing the good deals on Black Friday, but it’s nice to have a day to turn our attention back to our blessings and those who are less fortunate.
 (And no matter how dire our circumstances, there is always someone less fortunate than us.)

-In celebration of the spirit of Generous Tuesday, I bring to you 3 very easy ways to give back.
+In celebration of the spirit of Generous Tuesday, I bring to you 3 very easy ways to give back from Authentic Simplicity.

 1. Pure Charity